-LILAC (Lesbian Information, Library and Archives Centre) is Wellington's lending library
+LILAC (Lesbian Information, Library and Archives Centre) is Wellington's lending library for women whose primary relationships are with women.

 LILAC is a women-only space, although small children with their mums are okay.